 Fancy dress is always a great Antarctic favourite (costumes often taking much of the day to make*), usually with some theme or other.
 If there is anyone on base who can sing or play an instrument (even if pretty awfully) then they will stand up and do their bit.
 Many base members will have presents from home that may well have arrived months earlier and are saved until Christmas to be opened.

-Some people may phone home via a satellite link if this is possible, and most send emails and pictures or update their blogs (communication has been revolutionized in Antarctica more so than any where else probably by the advent of the internet).
+Some people may phone home via a satellite link if this is possible, and most send emails and pictures or update their blogs, communication has been revolutionized in Antarctica more so than any where else probably by the advent of the internet.Field parties in particular experience a particularly different sort of Christmas in a tent or hut miles from anywhere with maybe just one other person or a disparate group of varied nationalities.
+Such Christmases are probably not dissimilar to those celebrated by the earliest Antarctic explorers who would save back treats such as plum pudding and whisky or rum for Christmas day to toast those absent friends and family so far away.

 Well apart from place, company and circumstances - Christmas Day comes just a few days after not the shortest day as in the northern hemisphere - but the longest day in the southern hemisphere.